DanilVo/JB-Front-End-Web-Developer-Project/README.md

 BlueWaveCrypto is licensed under the [MIT License](https://github.com/danilvo/JB-Full-Stack-Web-Developer-Project/blob/main/LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

-Enjoy your crypto journey with BlueWaveCrypto!
-For any inquiries or feedback, reach out to our team at support@bluewavecrypto.com.